SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSListAgent/DeleteTicketPriorityEntity.md

 Deletes the NSTicketPriorityEntity

 **Parameters:**
- - **ticketPriorityEntityId** The identity of the TicketPriorityEntity to delete.
+ - **ticketPriorityEntityId** The identity of the NSTicketPriorityEntity to delete.

 ```crmscript
 NSListAgent agent;